St Mark's Eccles C.E. Primary School

 'Every child is an artist.'- Pablo Picasso

-Our school vision underpins our art curriculum, enabling children to flourish into creative, collaborative, expressive and reflective artists who respect and support each other through their artistic learning journey.
+Our school vision underpins our art curriculum, enabling children to grow and flourish into creative, collaborative, expressive and reflective artists who respect and support each other through their artistic learning journey.

 Intent